Andrewodwyer/project3-battleships/README.md

 - Function 1, Intro
     - intro page with 3 options.
+        - 1. Read instructions
-    - 1. Read instructions, 2.
-Game information and 3.
-Play Game
+        - 2. Game information
+        - 3. Play Game
     - The options would display after the player chooses 1 and 2.
 Game would only start when the player chooses option 3
-    - Create a grid for each player.
-    - Define the size and number of ships for each player (e.g., one 5-cell ship, two 4-cell ships, etc.).
-    - Place the ships on the grid for each player.
-This can be done randomly or manually.
     - Input name: if the input is empty you’ll get an invalid message

 - Function 2, create a grid.
     - After research on the original game I used a 9x9 grid.
-9 row and 9 columns. board size can be changed if required as the sizes are constants called BOARD_SIZE_X and BOARD_SIZE_Y.
+9 row and 9 columns.
+Board size can be changed if required as the sizes are constants called BOARD_SIZE_X and BOARD_SIZE_Y.
     - This function will be used to create 4 boards.
 1 each for the computer and players ship positions and 1 each for the computer and players shots.

 - Function 3.
 Print board